 After creating your plan of study with the DGS, please register on line.
 You can find information about that process in "Oscar" (On-Line Student Computer Assisted Registration), a bulletin that appears on-line several months in advance of the term it describes (website: http://oscar.gatech.edu).
 Oscar includes a calendar for the term showing the various registration periods.
 It also contains other useful information such as deadlines for fees and degree petitions.
-The actual on-line registration process is straightforward, so long as you sign on during the appropriate periods, have a valid Georgia Tech email account ID, and remember to get permissions for restricted classes entered into the system in advance, with the help of the graduate program coordinator.
-This last step is especially important, as most graduate courses have a restricted entry requiring a "permit" that ensures access of HSOC students to HTS classes.
+The actual on-line registration process is straightforward, so long as you sign on during the appropriate periods, have a valid Georgia Tech email account ID, and remember to get permissions for restricted classes entered into the system in advance, with the help of the Academic Program Manager for Graduate Studies.
+This last step is especially important, as some graduate courses have a restricted entry requiring a "permit."